A Spherical Version of Feynman's Static Field Momentum Example: The Spherical Feynman Example: Torques and their Impulse

-The agreement $\br L_{0}=\br L_{\text{f}}$ between \prettyref{eq:2.4} and \prettyref{eq:3.4} demonstrates that initial field momentum must have been real since it becomes an equal amount of final mechanical momentum.
-The quantitative agreement is convincing in a way that more qualitative arguments would not be.
-The methods used: multipole expansion of magnetic induction field and magnetic vector potential, Gauss’s law for electric fields, retarded potentials for time-varying currents, the expression for the electric field when $\br A$ varies, are all part of a standard junior level Electricity and Magnetism course.\footnote{For example, see \citet{Wangsness} and \citet{Griffiths}.} That level is also ideal for the introduction of examples such as this one.
+The initial field angular momentum \prettyref{eq:2.4} equals the final mechanical angular momentum \prettyref{eq:3.4}.
 The simplifying assumptions made are internally consistent.
 We explicitly assumed $a\gg b$, and $\tau\gg a/c$.
 An implicit assumption, that the magnetic field produced by the rotating sphere produces negligible residual field angular momentum, can be ensured by using a sphere with very large moment of inertia so that its angular velocity remains small.